dvrzan/dvrzan.github.io/Content/posts/2022/11/publish-cname-record.md

 ---
 date: 2022-11-15 08:45
 description: To configure custom domain for websites hosted on GitHub Pages, your repository needs to contain a CNAME record file.
-This file can be added manually through GitHub, but it gets overwritten after deployment.
-Publish force pushes to the repository and overwrittes the content.
+You can add the file manually through GitHub, but it gets overwritten after deployment.
+Publish force pushes to the repository and overwrites the content.
 In this post, learn how to persist the CNAME record and make sure it never gets deleted.
 image: /images/posts/2022/11/publish-cname-record.png
 tags: publish, web development
 ---